 For many cyclists, the arrival of winter marks the end of their season.
 And that’s a shame.
 Winter cycling can be some of the most scenic, refreshing and adventurous of the year.
-Sure, a shift in the weather presents a new set of challenges.
+New York City’s new bike share system makes all-weather cycling more carefree than ever.
+Sure, a shift in the temperatures presents a new set of challenges.
 But with the proper equipment and skills and a few adjustments in your routine, dealing with the elements on your city ride can be as simple as adopting the right mindset and embracing the change in seasons.

 The Quick List:

 - Keep extremities warm.
 Wool caps, neck warmers and socks, plus thermal gloves or mittens fight the winter chill.

 - Ask your bike shop about fender options to protect your clothes and bike in wet weather.

 - Carry extra clothes.
 You may catch some spray, even with fenders.